Salary vs Dividends: The Ultimate Guide on How to Pay Yourself From a Corporation in Canada

 • The amount and type of investments in your corporation

-Let’s summarize everything discussed in this article in a chart:
+Let’s summarize everything discussed on salary vs dividends in a chart:

 Salary/WagesDividends